 The actor attribute is used to indicate which node should process this particular header block.
 A SOAP message can be passed through a sequence of nodes, and it is conceivable that a header block may apply to one node in the sequence and not to others.
 You might set the actor attribute to the endpoint of the node, which will process the header block so that other nodes in the sequence will know to ignore it.
 The absence of the actor attribute implies that the header block is targeted for the ultimate recipient of the SOAP message.
-Note that the actor attribute has been renamed the role attribute in the SOAP 1.2 specification.
+Note that the actor attribute in the SOAP message.
+Note that the actor attribute in the SOAP 1.2 specification.